fernleafinteractive/item/README.md

 This widget displays threshold exceedance over time for weather stations.
 Note that threshold exceedance analysis is sensitive to gaps/missing data in weather station history.

+## Powered by ACIS
+This module relies on the dataservices provided by the [Applied Climate Information System (ACIS)](http://www.rcc-acis.org/index.html).

 ## Usage
 1. Load dependencies using the versions shown below: